Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 aaa4417b456cbf60074bf431d7956180.jpg

-Wow, my Grandmother told me she was teaching dance lessons & it was the Foxtrot - Boop-oop-a-doop!
+Wow, my Grandmother told me she taught dance lessons - the Foxtrot!

 So, I've got a couple sources saying the Foxtrot was danced to ragtime!
 No doubt, a lot of SYNCOPATION (loving this even more now) in the early 20th Century music!
 Stumbled on a Music History Course from Wayne State University (Detroit)!!!